MHP Timeline

 In 1989, Montgomery Housing Partnership (MHP) was incorporated and shortly thereafter Norman Christeller, just retiring as chair of the Planning Board, agreed to serve as the first president.
 The first Board of Directors was chaired by Bill Murry and included members of the River Road Unitarian Church (RRUC) and prominent homebuilders Tony and Tom Natelli.
 In 1991, Norm moved to chair of the board and Tad Baldwin, a housing consultant was asked to become president.

-From 1990 to the present, MHP has continued its mission of expanding affordable housing with the acquisition of older, deteriorating multi-family buildings in Montgomery County, expanding into Hyattsville in Prince George’s County and in the District of Columbia.
-MHP acquires and rehabilitates these buildings and leases them to low- and moderate income families.
+From 1990 to the present, MHP has continued its mission of preserving and expanding affordable housing with the acquisition of older, deteriorating multi-family buildings and the ground-up development of new properties.
+MHP serves residents in Montgomery County, Prince George’s County, and the District of Columbia.
+We preserve, rehabilitate, and build affordable apartment homes and lease them to low- and moderate-income families.

 Neighborhoods Program Strengthens Communities

-Community Life Program Help Residents Build Better Lives Whether helping kids excel in school or providing adults with job training, MHP Community Life Programs support the growth and development of all residents, including the need to have fun.
-Started in 1997, these programs offer children an award-winning homework club, computer lab access, holiday parties, back to school supplies, summer camps, and cultural outings.
-Adult programs include: health promotions and fairs.
+Community Life Program Helps Residents Build Better Lives Whether helping kids excel in school or providing adults with job training, MHP Community Life Programs support the growth and development of all residents, including the need to have fun.
+Started in 1998, these programs offer children an award-winning homework club, Play & Learn preschool, Future Leaders of the World (FLOW) teen program, Great Achievers Toward Outstanding Results (GATOR) elementary program, plus holiday parties, back to school supplies, summer camps, and cultural outings.
+Adult programs include health promotions, fairs, and more.

 Housing People * Empowering Families * Strengthening Neighborhoods